-- For the moistest cupcakes, watch the time closely so they don’t overcook.
+- Watch baking time closely.
 The mix I used recommended cooking the cupcakes for 19 to 24 minutes, but my cupcakes were done after 15 minutes.
 Check the cupcakes after 10 minutes to see where they are at.

-Set the baked cupcakes aside to cool while working on your other ingredients.
+Set the baked cupcakes aside to cool completely while working on your other ingredients.

 You are going to LOVE the white chocolate, cream cheese frosting.
 It’s so delicious that I could eat it with a spoon … and I may have done just that (shh!).

 To make the frosting smooth and creamy, you will need a stand mixer or a hand mixer.
-Start by creaming together the cream cheese and butter, then add the vanilla and powdered sugar.
+Start by creaming together room temp cream cheese and butter, then add the vanilla and powdered sugar.
 Make sure to stop the mixer a few times and scrape down the bowl while mixing.